anyamemensah/recode-cols-py/README.md

      'low_income': {'N': 'No', 'Y': 'Yes'}}

-To use the dictionary, set the `to_replace` argument in the replace method to our dictionary `nested_dic`.
+To use the dictionary, set the `to_replace` argument in the replace method to our dictionary `nested_dict_pd`.
 For those columns whose names appear in both the dataset and as outer keys in the nested dictionary, the column values in the dataset have been recoded.